Cuts Like a Knife

 Cuts Like a Knife is the third studio album by Canadian singer-songwriter Bryan Adams.
-Released on 18 January 1983 by A&M Records, the album was a huge commercial success in the United States and Canada.
+Released in January 1983 by A&M Records, the album was a huge commercial success in the United States and Canada.
 Three singles were released worldwide from the album: "Straight from the Heart", the title track and "This Time"; the three were responsible for launching Adams into mainstream popularity.